Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

 \subsection{Numerical visibility requirements}

-Numerical evaluation of the integral (\ref{segment_integral}) was carried over a $2k_{max}\times2k_{max}$ domain with $k_{max}=128\gg1$.
-In order to properly understand numerical results we observe that the two wakes generated by the segment's front and end have the geometry of Figure \ref{wakes}b.
-They feature inner wakes of the opening angle (\ref{inner_angle})
+We numerically integrated (\ref{segment_integral}) over a $2k_{max}\times 2k_{max}$ domain with $k_{max}=128\gg1$.
+To properly understand numerical results, we note that the wakes generated by the segment's ends have the geometry of Figure~\ref{wakes}b.
+They feature inner wakes with opening angle (\ref{inner_angle})

-This is a manifestation of strict elimination of the diverging $k>k_{max}$ wave modes from contributing into the wake pattern.
-The same reasoning applies to the set of the wave numbers $k_{n}$ (\ref{discrete_stationary_phase}) participating in the constrictive interference.
-Specifically, the presence of finite $k_{max}$ limits numerical visibility of the effects to those satisfying the condition $k_{n}<k_{max}$ thus setting an upper limit to the number of interference fringes.
-Equating $k_{n}$ and $k_{max}$ one arrives at the set of characteristic "constructive" Froude numbers
+This is a manifestation of strict elimination of the diverging $k>k_{max}$ wave modes , which also limits the wave numbers $k_n$ (\ref{discrete_stationary_phase}) participating in constructive interference to those satisfying $k_n<k_{max}$.
+Equating $k_{n}$ and $k_{max}$ gives the "constructive" Froude numbers